chocolatey-community/chocolatey-packages/automatic/nexus-repository/Readme.md

     This means that you will need to migrate your database from OrientDb, if you are using it.
     See [here](https://help.sonatype.com/en/orient-3-70-java-8-or-11.html) for further details,
     or check out the nexus-repository-migrator package.
+    Versions after this will also overwrite rather than merge the program directory, i.e. `$env:ProgramFiles/nexus`, and back-up HTTPS configuration and the keystore from there if it is configured.

 - **ATTENTION BREAKING CHANGE FOR UPGRADES FROM VERSIONS BEFORE 3.3.2.02**
     Nexus no longer provided a setup.exe for installing Nexus Repository 3.x on Windows.